Enabling faster exploration and decision-making for clinical trials

 Solutions:

-• Hierarchical organization: supports the Project > Session > Result structure, enabling users to compare within or across sessions as needed
+Hierarchical organization with filtering: supports the Project > Session > Result structure, enabling users to compare within or across sessions with user-controlled ordering and filtering for large data sets

-• Integrated table view as hover tooltip: consolidated tabular data beneath each chart as an on-demand overlay, improving accessibility and keeping visualizations unobstructed
+Integrated table view as hover tooltip: consolidated tabular data beneath each chart as an on-demand overlay, improving accessibility and keeping visualizations unobstructed

-• Peer ratings and collaborative evaluation: allow project teams to upvote stronger designs asynchronously, reducing review cycles
+Peer ratings and collaborative evaluation: allow project teams to upvote stronger designs asynchronously, reducing review cycles

 The prototype below demonstrates selecting trial sessions for comparison: users expand accordions, select designs across sessions, and navigate to side-by-side Results view.